APJansen/GroCo/README.md

 # References

-GroCo was inspired by [the original paper on group convolutions by Taco Cohen and Max Welling](http://proceedings.mlr.press/v48/cohenc16.html) and the book, lectures and notebooks on the geometric deep learning by Michael Bronstein, Joan Bruna, Taco Cohen and Petar Veličković, found [here](https://geometricdeeplearning.com), which I highly recommend.
+GeqCo was inspired by [the original paper on group convolutions by Taco Cohen and Max Welling](http://proceedings.mlr.press/v48/cohenc16.html) and the book, lectures and notebooks on the geometric deep learning by Michael Bronstein, Joan Bruna, Taco Cohen and Petar Veličković, found [here](https://geometricdeeplearning.com), which I highly recommend.

 The implementation by the authors themselves is in Chainer/Tensorflow 1, [GrouPy](https://github.com/tscohen/GrouPy).
 There is also another Keras implementation [keras-gcnn](https://github.com/basveeling/keras-gcnn) that I came across while developing this.